programat/lab02/README.md

-# lab02 for universuty education work
+# lab02 for studying linux and github